 Abstract-Drone-camera based human activity recognition (HAR) has received significant attention from the computer vision research community in the past few years.
 A robust and efficient HAR system has a pivotal role in fields like video surveillance, crowd behavior analysis, sports analysis, and human-computer interaction.
 What makes it challenging are the complex poses, understanding different viewpoints, and the environmental scenarios where the action is taking place.
-To address such complexities, in this paper, we propose a novel Sparse Weighted Temporal Fusion (SWTF) module to utilize sparsely sampled video frames for obtaining global weighted temporal fusion outcome.
-The proposed SWTF is divided into two components.
-First, a temporal segment network that sparsely samples a given set of frames.
-Second, weighted temporal fusion, that incorporates a fusion of feature maps derived from optical flow, with raw RGB images.
-This is followed by basenetwork, which comprises a convolutional neural network module along with fully connected layers that provide us with activity recognition.
-The SWTF network can be used as a plug-in module to the existing deep CNN architectures, for optimizing them to learn temporal information by eliminating the need for a separate temporal stream.
+To address such complexities, in this paper, we propose a novel Sparse Weighted Temporal Attention (SWTA) module to utilize sparsely sampled video frames for obtaining global weighted temporal attention.
+The proposed SWTA is divided into two components.
+First, temporal segment network that sparsely samples a given set of frames.
+Second, weighted temporal attention, which incorporates a fusion of attention maps derived from optical flow, with raw RGB images.
+This is followed by a basenet network, which comprises a convolutional neural network (CNN) module along with fully connected layers that provide us with activity recognition.
+The SWTA network can be used as a plug-in module to the existing deep CNN architectures, for optimizing them to learn temporal information by eliminating the need for a separate temporal stream.
 It has been evaluated on three publicly available benchmark datasets, namely Okutama, MOD20, and Drone-Action.
-The proposed model has received an accuracy of 72.76%, 92.56%, and 78.86% on the respective datasets thereby surpassing the previous state-of-the-art performances by a significant margin.
+The proposed model has received an accuracy of 72.76%, 92.56%, and 78.86% on the respective datasets thereby surpassing the previous state-of-the-art performances by a margin of 25.26%, 18.56%, and 2.94%, respectively.